 - When the number of sperm is low, or they are in a fragile state.

-- When there is more than one semen donor, as in cases of multiple perpetrator rape.
+- When there is more than one semen donor, as in cases of a rape committed by multiple individuals.

 Ballantyne and his colleagues continue their work to increase the number of Y-STR systems, but other than adding more Y-STR loci to the analysis, little can be done to change Y chromosome DNA's relative lack of power to distinguish individuals — the greatest weakness of this type of DNA profiling.